What to Know About Biloxi Car Accident Claims

 If someone has jurisdiction, they can take their case to federal court where there is a different jury pool.
 Federal court is where one tends to get to trial more quickly than he or she would in circuit court.

 Automobile Liability Insurance

 Everyone in Mississippi is required to have a minimum of $25,000 in automobile liability insurance per person for bodily injury.
 Automobile liability insurance is intended to protect people from injury and harm on the roads caused by another individual’s failure to exercise reasonable care or a violation of the safety rules of the road.
-For more information about automobile liability insurance and its impact on claims, contact an experienced lawyer.
+For more information about automobile liability insurance and its impact on claims, contact a Van Cleave experienced lawyer.

 Negligence in Car Collisions

 If a driver causes someone else to be injured because of his or her negligence, the insurance helps pay for the injuries and damages.
 In Mississippi, lawyers are not allowed to directly sue the insurance company for the person whose fault caused the wreck.
 Attorneys are also not allowed to tell the jury that the defendant driver has insurance.
 Consequently, the plaintiff must file suit against the driver and the jury is not allowed to know that the defendant driver has insurance in place to compensate the plaintiff for his or her injuries.

 When a lawyer brings a case to trial, the defendant almost always has insurance.
 However, the lawyers are not allowed to inform the jury of this fact.